mwfj/CMU_15213_CSAPP3E_Lab/5.Shell_lab/README.md

   + The **invocation of the handler** is called ***catching the signal***.
   + The **execution of the handler** is referred to as ***handling the signal***.

 When a process catches a signal of type k, the handler installed for signal k is invoked with a single integer argument set to k.
-This argument allows the same handler function to catch different types of signals.
+This argument allows **the same handler function to catch different types of signals**.

 When the handler executes its *return* statement, control(usually) **passes back to the instruction in the control flow** where the process was interrupted by the receipt of the signal.